realworldocaml/book/en/json.md

 ((typ ocaml)(name json/parse_book.ml))
 ```

-Build this with the same `_tags` file as the earlier example, and run
+Now build and run this in the same way as the previous example.
-`ocamlbuild` on the new file.

 ```frag
 ((typ console)(name json/run_parse_book.out))